How Does AI Impact SEO? Why I Now Track AI Citations Alongside Rankings

 Does ranking #1 on Google guarantee visibility in AI Overviews?

-No. While there's correlation between top rankings and AI citations, with 76.1% of AI Overview citations coming from top-10 results, position alone doesn't guarantee citation.
-AI systems evaluate content relevance, structure and how directly it answers specific queries.
-Some top-ranking pages don't appear in AI Overviews, while lower-ranking content that precisely addresses query intent sometimes gets cited.
-Optimising for AI visibility requires focusing on answer comprehensiveness and structural clarity alongside traditional ranking factors.
+No. While there is a correlation between top rankings and AI citations, with 76.1% of AI Overview citations coming from top-10 results, position alone does not guarantee citation.
+AI systems evaluate relevance, structure and how directly your content answers a specific query.
+Some top-ranking pages never appear in AI Overviews, while lower-ranking content that nails query intent sometimes gets cited.
+Optimising for AI visibility means focusing on answer comprehensiveness and structural clarity alongside traditional ranking factors.

 How do I measure AI search performance?